 On this page:

 The Veterans' Voices Project is veterans encouraging other veterans to share their story.
 It began with the idea that veterans talking to other veterans about their military experience could help bridge generations.
-More than four years and 200 interviews later, it remains the Veteran and Military Center’s flagship community program.
+More than 200 interviews later, it remains the Veteran and Military Center’s flagship community program.